What is Preliminary Tax and Why is it So Important?

 In the first year of business, paying preliminary tax can be a significant lump sum, essentially double your tax liability.
 This means you should have the money to hand.
 Our tax experts recommend that you set aside at least 35% of your income to cover your tax liability, however, all savings may not be needed.

+There are three methods for calculating your preliminary tax.
 If you are self-assessed for income tax, there are various payment options for preliminary tax.
 Before October 31st, you must pay an amount that is at least one of the following:

 1. 90% of the tax due for that year